 Computer Setup, or Basic Input/Output System (BIOS), controls communication between all the input and output devices on the system (such as disk drives, display, keyboard, mouse, and printer).
 Computer Setup includes settings for the types of devices installed, the startup sequence of the computer, and the amount of system and extended memory.

 NOTE: Use extreme care when making changes in Computer Setup.
 Errors can prevent the computer from operating properly.

 Starting Computer Setup

-- NOTE: An external keyboard or mouse connected to a USB port can be used with Computer Setup only if USB legacy support is enabled. - Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup.
+Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup.